geekodour/o/content/docs/tools/homelab.md

 ### Warehouse {#warehouse}

-Some kind of storage server.
+Some kind of storage server/multiple servers.
 I have to explore this, zfs etc. This will store archives, media files etc. **This is not the backup**, it'll be done separately.

 -   [Building NAS with ZFS, AFP/Samba for Time Machine | by Cory Chu | GWLab](https://blog.gwlab.page/building-nas-with-zfs-afp-for-time-machine-d8d67add1980)
 -   [When would I want to use raidz3 vs raidz2?](https://www.reddit.com/r/DataHoarder/comments/b4759f/when_would_i_want_to_use_raidz3_vs_raidz2/)